Generalizing Liquid Democracy to multi-agent delegation: A Voting Weight Measure and Equilibrium Analysis: Formal framework

 In conclusion, we establish the equality $u' = u^*$ and, by virtue of the expression given in \eqref{eq:changev}, deduce that $u_i = u'_i = u^*_i$ holds for every $i \in N_1$.
 Thus, the theorem is demonstrated. \end{proof}

 To provide further clarification regarding Theorem \ref{teo:delegation} and its scope, let us first consider the example depicted in Figure \ref{fig:example0}.
 This example showcases a delegation scenario and its equivalent representation as per Theorem \ref{teo:delegation}, using $N=\{1,...,4\}$, $k=3$, $D = \{2\}$.
 Obtaining the equivalent delegation setting implies replacing $x_3$ with $x^*_3$ based on \eqref{eq:delegation}.
-The resulting configuration reveals that delegating all the voting weight to agent $2$ is equivalent to replicating her delegation profile.
+The resulting configuration reveals that delegating all the voting weight to agent $2$ is equivalent to replicating her delegation weighting.

 The example shown in Figure \ref{fig:example1} demonstrates the outcome when an agent delegates to another agent who, in turn, delegates a fraction of her voting weight back to the first agent.
-The delegation profile in this case follows the same parameters as the example in Figure \ref{fig:example0}, where $N=\{1,...,4\}$, $k=3$, and $D=\{2\}$, according to Theorem \ref{teo:delegation}.
-Using the delegation formula in \eqref{eq:delegation}, we find that if agent $3$ delegates all her voting weight to agent $2$, this is equivalent to copying agent $2$'s delegation profile, disregarding the fraction delegated by $2$ to $3$, and normalizing the resulting vector to obtain a delegation profile.
-Specifically, given $x_2=(1/2,0,1/4,1/4)$ and $x_3=(0,1,0,0)$, we have $x^*_3=(1/2,0,0,1/4)/(1-1/4)=(2/3,0,0,1/3)$.
+The delegation weighting in this case follows the same parameters as the example in Figure \ref{fig:example0}, where $N=\{1,...,4\}$, $k=3$, and $D=\{2\}$, according to Theorem \ref{teo:delegation}.
+Using the delegation formula in \eqref{eq:delegation}, we find that if agent $3$ delegates all her voting weight to agent $2$, this is equivalent to copying agent $2$'s delegation weighting, disregarding the fraction delegated by $2$ to $3$, and normalizing the resulting vector to obtain a delegation weighting.
+Specifically, given $x_2=(\frac{1}{2},0,\frac{1}{4},\frac{1}{4})$ and $x_3=(0,1,0,0)$, we have $x^*_3=(\frac{1}{2},0,0,\frac{1}{4})/(1-\frac{1}{4})=(\frac{2}{3},0,0,\frac{1}{3})$.

 The verification of equivalence in both examples can be easily achieved by applying Algorithm \ref{alg:proc}.
-Additionally, Theorem \ref{teo:delegation} establishes that delegating an agent's entire voting weight to multiple agents who, in turn, delegate their entire voting weight further, is equivalent to changing the delegation profile through a convex combination of their profiles.
+Additionally, Theorem \ref{teo:delegation} establishes that delegating an agent's entire voting weight to multiple agents who, in turn, delegate their entire voting weight further, is equivalent to changing the delegation weighting through a convex combination of their profiles.
 This convex combination is obtained by utilizing either the modified profiles as shown in Figure \ref{fig:example1}, or the unmodified profiles as illustrated in Figure \ref{fig:example0}, as stipulated by equation \eqref{eq:delegation}.